Skip to content

 World Water Day

-On March 22, 2022, we celebrate World Water Day, a special day for focusing upon the most vital food for life on Earth.
+On March 22, 2026, we celebrate World Water Day, a special day for focusing upon the most vital food for life on Earth.
 Each year, the United Nations Organization chooses a special water focus that has included water for cities, groundwater, health, disasters, scarcity, sanitation, food and security, and water waste.
-This year, the day’s theme is “Leaving no one behind” – that for sustainable development throughout the world, everyone must benefit from access to safe, clean water.
+This year, the day’s theme is “Where water flows, Equality grows” – because the global water crisis affects everyone – but not equally.

-UNESCO began focusing on water related matters in 1956 and has worked towards today’s present level of freshwater awareness, water programs, project initiatives, and international cooperatives.
+UNESCO began focusing on water related matters in 1956 and has worked towards today’s present level of the planet’s water awareness, water programs, project initiatives, and international cooperatives.
 The organization hosts include water education facilities, equitable management support, water assessment, and global reporting on water resources.
 It coordinates world water programs with the world meteorology programs and international flood networks.

 World Water Day is one event in a series of events, meetings, conferences, seminars, and summits taking place in different locations around the globe.
-UNESCO has identified several messages about water that are vital to the people, corporations, and governments on our planet.
-Our cooperation on water resources and management benefit all persons.
-Water cooperation promotes equitable access to the maximum number of people, creates economic benefits, will preserve resources, protect the environment, and help build peace between states.
+UNESCO promotes planetary cooperation on water resources and management to benefit all persons.
+Water cooperation promotes equitable access to the maximum number of people, creates economic benefits, and assists resource preservation to protect the environment and help build peace between states.